 Teaching assistant job in Seattle, WA

-The school seeks candidates who demonstrate a commitment to anti-bias and anti-racism work and to fostering a diverse and inclusive learning community that is responsive toward all differences, including but not limited to race, ethnicity, national origin, geography, religion, gender identity, sexual orientation, age, physical ability, learning styles, and marital, parental or economic status.
+The school seeks candidates who approach teaching through an equity and inclusion lens.
+We are searching for educators who demonstrate a commitment to anti-bias and anti-racism work, and who foster a diverse and inclusive learning community that is responsive to all differences-including, but not limited to, race, ethnicity, national origin, geography, religion, gender identity, sexual orientation, age, physical ability, learning styles, and marital, parental, or economic status.

 Duties and Responsibilities: